 Soon, the new form of cricket was given the name of Twenty20.
 The idea of a shortened form of cricket, which had previously been mooted by the England and Wales Cricket Board (ECB), captured the imagination of the fans.

 Twenty20 Cricket was formally introduced to the world in 2003, when the ECB launched the Twenty20 Cup.
 Soon after the first Twenty20 cricket tournament was played and became an overnight success, South Africa, Australia and the West Indies also organized similar tournaments, which again attracted major cricket audiences.

 In the year 2005, history was created, when Twenty20 cricket made its international debut, with the first T20 International being played, between Australia and New Zealand at Eden Park.
-With the popularity of this new form of cricket rising, surpassing that of even ODIs and Tests, the World Twenty20 cricket game was created and another avenue for punting at the best cricket betting sites online.
+With the popularity of this new form of cricket rising, surpassing that of even ODIs and Tests, the World Twenty20 cricket game was created and another avenue for punting at the best cricket online betting NZ sites.

 By 2007, the popularity of Twenty20 had gained such heights that ICC organized the first international Twenty20 tournament, known as the inaugural Twenty20 World Cup, creating another history of sorts.
 With South Africa as the host, the tournament included 10 Test playing nations, and two ICC associate nations, Kenya and Scotland.
 India won the first ICC T20 World Cup, beating Pakistan in the finals.

 The Next ICC World Twenty20 to be Held in India